developerforce/troubleshoot-lwc/README.md

 ## Assign Permission Set

 1. Click **View**, then select **Terminal**.
-This opens a terminal window inside Visual Studio Code.
+A terminal window opens in Visual Studio Code.
 The terminal defaults to the top-level directory of the project.
-2. Run this command in a terminal to assign the Solutions Full Access permission set to the default user.
+2. Assign the Solutions Full Access permission set to the default user by running this command in the terminal:
 ```
 sfdx force:user:permset:assign -n Solutions_Full_Access
 ```